 This course introduces students to theories of Cultural Studies generally and the terrain of Caribbean Cultural Studies specifically.
 It highlights the main cultural practices in the Caribbean with particular emphasis on Jamaica, and relates them to the study of culture in general.
 Students are expected to analyse the impact of race, class and gender as experienced in the Caribbean while assessing their significance as frames of reference for understanding cultural practices and power relations.
-The course offers students will be exposed to the leading intellectual interpretations of Caribbean culture.
+The course offers students a platform through which to interpret cultural expression in its broadest political sense.
+Students will be exposed to the leading intellectual interpretations of Caribbean culture.